dkolpakov2/kc-ldap-integration/README-KC.md

 ## 2. option
 5. 🧩 Kubernetes-native stress with stress-ng
    run stress-ng inside a pod targeting CPU:
-   This doesn’t hit Keycloak directly, but if you run it inside the Keycloak pod (e.g., kubectl exec) it will spike CPU artificially so HPA triggers scaling.
+   This doesn’t hit Keycloak directly, but if we run it inside the Keycloak pod (e.g., kubectl exec) it will spike CPU artificially so HPA triggers scaling.

 >>
 kubectl run stress --rm -it --image=alpine/stress-ng -- \